davidhildebrand/hildebrand16_web/index.md

 ![alt text][Tbns]

 This action will add a new panel to your CATMAID session.
 In the new panel, there are fields for name or annotation searching.
-You can, for example, search for the Mauthner neurons by name or annotation by typing in 'mauthner':
+You can, for example, search for the Mauthner neurons by name or annotation by typing in 'Mauthner':

 ![alt text][NAs]